influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

     influxd-ctl -bind-tls show
     ```

+    If using a self-signed certificate, use

+    ```sh
+    influxd-ctl -bind-tls -k show
+    ```

     {{% warn %}}
-Once you have enabled HTTPS, you MUST use `-bind-tls` in order for influxd-ctl to connect to the meta node.
+Once you have enabled HTTPS, you must use `-bind-tls` in order for `influxd-ctl` to connect to the Meta Node.
+With a self-signed certificate, you must also use the `-k` option to skip certificate verification.
     {{% /warn %}}

     A successful connection returns output which should resemble the following: